tshepang/blog-movies/content/movies/The Lincoln Lawyer (2011).rst

 :tags: 2012-movie, very-good

-Real nice camerawork and direction; very interesting performances, including Ryan Phillippe, whose limited acting skills are exposed.
+Real nice camerawork and direction; very interesting performances.
 The brutal acts of the criminal are sadly left unjustified/unexplained.